SummerCo0L/Semantic_search_BERTopic_Snowflake/README.md

 # Snowflake Data Pipeline for Semantic Search and Topic Modelling (BERTopic)

-This project implements an end-to-end data pipeline in Snowflake to enable semantic search and topic modeling.
+This project implements an end-to-end data pipeline in Snowflake to enable semantic search and topic modeling on documents.
 It empowers users to efficiently retrieve and analyze documents using keyword/s, and to uncover hidden themes and topics within the documents.

 ## Overview